 Sean Eskovitz is a trial lawyer in Los Angeles, CA, and a founding partner of Wilkinson Walsh + Eskovitz.
 For over twenty years, Sean has successfully tried dozens of civil and criminal cases to judges, juries, and arbitrators across the country.
-Sean’s nationally recognized work includes the successful defense at trial of Philip Morris USA in a billion-dollar class action involving false advertising claims and, most recently, an outright victory for the National Football League against antitrust claims concerning its distribution arrangement for the Sunday Ticket television package.
+Sean also represents both individuals and companies in government investigations and prosecutions.

-Sean previously served as an Assistant United States Attorney for the Southern District of New York, where he prosecuted complex criminal cases involving financial and tax fraud, money laundering, racketeering, violent crimes, and narcotics offenses; two of his cases received Justice Department Director’s awards; and he received Outstanding Achievement and International Award of Honor recognitions for his work.
+Sean previously served as an Assistant United States Attorney for the Southern District of New York, where he prosecuted complex criminal cases involving financial and tax fraud, money laundering, racketeering, violent crimes, and narcotics offenses.
+Sean first-chaired many trials and argued several cases before the U.S. Court of Appeals for the Second Circuit.
+Two of his cases received Justice Department Director’s Awards, and Sean’s work was also recognized with the Outstanding Achievement Award from the Organized Crime Drug Enforcement Task Forces and the International Award of Honor from the International Narcotics Enforcement Officers Association.
 Before founding Wilkinson Walsh + Eskovitz, Sean was a partner at two of the nation’s most prominent large litigation firms.

 Throughout his career, Sean has remained involved in public service and various charitable and educational endeavors.
 From 2011 to 2015, Sean served, at the appointment of the Governor of California, as a Member and Vice Chair of the Fair Political Practices Commission, the five-member non-partisan body charged with regulating and enforcing fair elections in California.
 In addition, Sean serves on the Board of Directors of the Legal Aid Foundation of Los Angeles (LAFLA).
 Sean has taught pre-trial and trial skills at the National Institute for Trial Advocacy (NITA) and the USC Gould School of Law.

 Last Updated September 2019